arselan95/linux/283assignment4/Readme.md

  <h2>Question 3: Exit count</h2><br>
 <ul>
-<li>Exit count was expected.
+<li>Increase Exit count was expected with shadow paging.
 As VM will exit on each and every Page fault to update the tables.</li>
 </ul><br>

  <h2>Question 4: The Differences</h2><br>